Omos: Personal life

 Omogbehin has a younger brother and a niece living in Indiana.
 His parents and his other brother live in Nigeria.

 In 2012, a medical test showed a pituitary tumor in his brain, which was deemed responsible for his high insulin-like growth factor-1 (IGF-1) levels, gigantism and Cushing's disease.
 The tumor was pressing on his optical nerves as well and would have caused blindness.
 He underwent surgeries in 2012 and 2013 to remove the tumor.
 His condition was the first known case of "pituitary gigantism or acromegaly associated with preclinical Cushing's disease" and it led to the publication of a case report on The American Journal of the Medical Sciences.
 He now requires lifelong hormone replacement therapy since his body no longer produces testosterone naturally.

 Omogbehin married his longtime partner Cheyenne Quailey, a medical doctor who graduated with a Bachelor of Science from the University of South Florida on June 1, 2023, in Florida.

 Other media

-Omos made his video game debut as a playable character in WWE 2K22, and since then has appeared in WWE Supercard, WWE Mayhem, WWE Champions, WWE 2K23, WWE 2K24, and WWE 2K25.
+Omos made his video game debut as a playable character in WWE 2K22, and since then has appeared in WWE Supercard, WWE Mayhem, WWE Champions, WWE 2K23, WWE 2K24, and WWE 2K25 and WWE 2K26.